Gáspár Borbás

 Gáspár Borbás (26 July 1884 – 14 October 1976) was a Hungarian amateur association football player who competed in the 1912 Summer Olympics.
-He was a member of the Hungarian Olympic squad and played one match in the main tournament as well as two matches in the consolation tournament.
+He was in the Hungarian Olympic squad and played one match in the main tournament as well as two matches in the consolation tournament.

-He scored the first goal of the Hungarian national team in 1903 against Cech.
+He scored the first goal of the Hungary national team in 1903 against Cech.
 The fast left winger played 41 times in the national team and scored 11 goals between (1903 and 1916).
 He started his career in Ferencvaros, and he scored the club's first championship goal in 1901.
 On 1904 he went to MAC, but returned to the Ferencvaros in 1910.
 He ended his career in 1916.